 The best friendships in fiction satisfy us and, hopefully, also inspire us to be more intentional about our own relationships.
 I think the following 10 friendships from literature certainly do.
 In a technology-saturated world, these old-fashioned friendships–developed over tea or music or adventures–are both refreshing and timeless.

 Let them be a reminder to invest (or re-invest) in your own friends.

-10 Famous Literary Friendships that Will Inspire You to Be a Better Friend
+10 Famous Friendships in Books that Will Inspire You to Be a Better Friend

 1. Meriadoc Brandybuck and Peregrin Took

 From The Lord of the Rings by J. R. R. Tolkien